Recycle Rewards FAQs

 What drink containers are included in Recycle Rewards?

-Most 150ml to 3L drink containers will be eligible for a 10 cent refund, as long as they’re in good condition (uncrushed, empty and with the barcode intact).
+Most 150ml to 3L drink containers are eligible for a 10 cent refund, as long as they’re in good condition (uncrushed, empty and with the barcode intact).
 This includes;

 • Plastic bottles